delgadofarid/mlops-iris-train-demo/README.md

    Note: Ensure these files are only accessible by yourself as they contain your AWS credentials.

-4. Build and push the docker image using the [build.sh](build.sh) script:
+3. Build and push the docker image using the [build.sh](build.sh) script:
    ```shell
    # replace <aws-region> with the AWS region where you're creating your AWS resources
    $ ./build.sh iris-train <aws-region>
    ```
+    Verify that the new image was created and tagged in your ECR repo
+4. As a final step, make sure to clean up any resources created to avoid extra costs

 ## TODO:
 - CloudFormation template: